austinmama/fortigate-1g/adding-fsa.md

 {:tip: .tip}
 {:download: .download}

-# Add a FortiGate Security Appliance to a public VLAN
+# Adding a FortiGate Security Appliance to a public VLAN

 To add a FortiGate Security Appliance to a public VLAN: